amsuncode/project-amayo/README.md

  `git clone git@github.com:amsuncode/project-amayo.git` if using SSH

-2. Install the dependencies
+2. You need to activate a virtual environment for the project, and every other time you want to make changes

+ Here, [venv](https://docs.python.org/3/tutorial/venv.html) is included with python.

+ Start with `python3 -m venv [replace with what you would like to call the virtual environment]`.
+You can do `python3 -m venv amayo`

+ Activate virtual environment using what you call your virtual environment.
+Ours was `amayo`

+`source amayo/bin/activate`

-`pip install -r requirements.txt`
+ Then install requirements using `pip install -r requirements.txt`

 3. Run migrations

 `python manage.py makemigrations`

 `python manage.py migrate`

-4. Run the server, inside `project-amayo/amayo`
+4. Run the server, inside `project-amayo/amayo/`

 `python manage.py runserver`